 Other places to stay in Oslo and around

-I’ve already covered the places where to stay in Oslo, which includes hotels, hostels and Airbnb.
+I’ve already covered the places where to stay in Oslo, which includes hotels, hostels, Airbnb, and apartments.
 What else is there?
 Well, there are a few more options to consider when looking for Oslo accommodation.

 Camping in the city?
 Well, yes.
 It’s Norway, which means that nature and the city are very connected.
 This shows in the amount of Oslo hiking trails that allow you to go outdoors, as well as in the outdoor accommodation in Oslo.